Corruption and incompetent rulers have ruined the infrastructure of the country: Hafiz Naeem

 Earlier, Pakistan Engineers Council, Sindh vice President Mumtaz Shaikh, Pakistan Engineers Forum, Karachi President Azizuddin Zafar, Hinbo Pak’s former Muhammad Akram, Training Impact CEO Haris Mahmood, E&E Expert CEO Hafiz Furqan expressed their views on various issues, pertaining to carrier of professional engineers.

-A group discussion was also held on the occasion, during which Saeed-ur-Rehman, Hafiz Muzamil and Hafiz Furqan shared their expertise with the participants.
+A group discussion was also held on the occasion, during which Saeed-ur-Rehman, Hafiz Muzamil and Hafiz Furqan shared their expertise with the participants.—INP

+Corruption and incompetent rulers have ruined the infrastructure of the country: Hafiz Naeem